npm/npm-package-arg/README.md

 * `raw` - The original un-modified string that was provided.
 If called as `npa.resolve(name, spec)` then this will be `name + '@' + spec`.
-* `subSpec` - If `type === 'alias'`, this is a Result Object for parsing the targer specifier for the alias.
+* `subSpec` - If `type === 'alias'`, this is a Result Object for parsing the target specifier for the alias.